A journey of 1000 miles…

 To generate this statement, I used a short Python script.

-The second option is to make the database loop over all user names, execute the SELECT against EFFECTIVE_PRIVILEGES for every single one of them, and carefully making sure to keep the results computed before.
+The second option is to make the database loop over all user names, execute the SELECT against EFFECTIVE_PRIVILEGES for every single one of them, and carefully make sure to keep the results computed before.

 This is what I do with the cursor in this implementation.